YMoso/Hackathon_Tonto/README.md

 ## AI Features

-The `ai.py` file in `database_files/` suggests there is experimental functionality related to AI — possibly for personalized messages or recommendations.
-This may be optional or in progress.
+The project includes AI-powered functionality to provide personalized recommendations based on user-submitted forms.

 ---